steffipeters/cycleconf.github.io/_posts/2015-01-31-getting-started.md

 tags: chapters
 ---

+<h2 id="create-cycle-app">Using create-cycle-app</h2>

+The quickest way to create a new project with Cycle.js is by using [create-cycle-app](https://github.com/cyclejs-community/create-cycle-app).

+{% highlight text %}
+npm install --global create-cycle-app create-cycle-app my-awesome-app
+{% endhighlight %}

+This will create a project called *my-awesome-app* (or the name you choose) with Cycle *Run* and Cycle *DOM*.

 <h2 id="npm">npm</h2>

-The recommended channel for downloading Cycle.js as a package is through [npm](http://npmjs.org/), which follows the [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) spec.
+If you want to have more control over your project, the recommended channel for downloading Cycle.js as a package is through [npm](http://npmjs.org/).
 Create a new directory and run this inside that directory:

 {% highlight text %}
-npm install rx @cycle/core @cycle/dom
+npm install xstream @cycle/xstream-run @cycle/dom
 {% endhighlight %}

-This installs RxJS, Cycle *Core*, and Cycle *DOM*.
-RxJS and *Core* are the minimum required API to work with Cycle.js. *Core* includes a single function `run()`, and Cycle *DOM* is the standard DOM Driver providing a way to interface with the DOM. **RxJS is a peer dependency of Cycle *Core***.
+This installs [xstream](http://staltz.com/xstream), Cycle *Run* using *xstream*, and Cycle *DOM*.
+Packages *xstream* and *Run* are the minimum required API to work with Cycle.js.
+The *Run* package includes a single function `run()`, and Cycle *DOM* is the standard DOM Driver providing a way to interface with the DOM.
+You can also use Cycle.js with other stream libraries like RxJS.
+Your options are:

+- `npm install xstream @cycle/xstream-run` (recommended if you don't know what to choose)
+- `npm install rx @cycle/rx-run` (for [RxJS v4](https://github.com/Reactive-Extensions/RxJS))
+- `npm install rxjs @cycle/rxjs-run` (for [RxJS v5+](http://reactivex.io/rxjs))
+- `npm install most @cycle/most-run` (for cujo.js [most.js](https://github.com/cujojs/most))

 Packages of the type `@org/package` are [npm scoped packages](https://docs.npmjs.com/getting-started/scoped-packages), supported if your npm installation is version 2.11 or higher.
 Check your npm version with `npm --version` and upgrade in order to install Cycle.js.